honeyhlinetech/AzureActionDeploy/README.md

 Step 2> Copy and Paste the secrets in the secret area.

-Step 3> On VS Code git clone <your github repo link>.
+Step 3> On VS Code git clone your github repo link.

 Step 4> Edit in VS Code, Commit > Sync back to GitHub Repo.